kcui7/PCET-pH-kinetic-model/README.md

 ```

 ### Calculation
-With a `pHKineticModel` object created, the mole fractions, apparent potentials and apparent rate constants as functions of pH (and electrode potential) can be calculated by simply calling the corresponding methods.
+With a `pHKineticModel` object created, the mole fractions, apparent potential and apparent rate constants as functions of pH (and electrode potential) can be calculated by simply calling the corresponding methods.

 #### Calculate the mole fractions:
 ```python